-I am willing to bet that when you’re tasked with giving a presentation at work, the first thing you do is load up PowerPoint on your computer.
+I am willing to bet that when you’re tasked with giving a presentation at work, the first thing you do is load up PowerPoint or an equivalent programme on your computer.
 However, by presenting yourself with a blank canvas that you feel compelled to fill, you are giving yourself further hurdles to jump before you even know what it is you’re going to say!

 We all know that ‘death by PowerPoint’ is a real thing.
-Too many presentations are delivered from a deck of slides that are densely populated with text, that try to perform a sort of visual information-dump on the audience.
+Too many presentations are delivered from a deck of slides that are densely populated with text and try to perform a sort of visual information dump on the audience.
 The problem with this approach, of course, is that whilst what you’re saying might make its way into your audience’s minds, it doesn’t stick, and most people will leave the room without a clear sense of what you said or what you wanted from them.

 What’s missing, in almost every case, is connection.
 Without a genuine connection between you and your audience, it’s unlikely that your presentations will ever reach their full potential.
 Now, I’m not saying that your presentations at the moment aren’t effective at all.
 It is still possible for you to be giving perfectly acceptable presentations, even very good ones.
 But what I want to share with you is how one small tweak to how you approach your presentations can open up a whole world of possibilities, and help you to be consistently at the top of your game.
-So, before you start reaching for the “swipe right” slide transition for the millionth time, let me invite you to open your mind to the power of storytelling.
+So, before you start reaching for those generic PowerPoint presentation templates for the millionth time, let me invite you to open your mind to the power of storytelling.

 This quotation, taken from Tribes, Seth Godin’s influential book about leadership, touches on something that we all probably know to be true without understanding exactly why: stories are powerful vehicles for change.
 When you give a presentation, you’re almost certainly trying to convince your audience to change in some way.
 Whether you’re a consultant pitching for new business; or an employee giving an internal presentation about a new initiative, the desired outcome requires a certain amount of change in the minds of your audience.